coderamen666/srd-v3.5-md/spells/magic-overview.md

 If you are taking continuous damage half the damage is considered to take place while you are casting a spell.
-You must make a Concentration check (DC 10 + 1/2 the damage that the continuous source last dealt + the level of the spell you're casting).
+You must make a Concentration check (DC 10 + 1/2 the damage that the continuous source last dealt + the level of the spell you’re casting).
 If the last damage dealt was the last damage that the effect could deal then the damage is over, and it does not distract you.